The Art of Seafood Plating: Tips How to Do it Right

 Free Form of Plating

 This is where art combines with cooking seafood.
 Fine-dining venues usually serve their guests meals plated in free form.
-In this form, the plate itself is a canvas and the chef is “painting” with the dish.
+In this form, the plate itself is a canvas and the executive chef is “painting” with the dish.
 Dots, swirls, splashes, and brushes correspond with the food in order to achieve the WOW effect.

 Key takeaway: Seafood plating is as important as taste.
 The plate is like a canvas and the dish is the painting.
 Plating also positively affects marketing as aesthetic images attract more followers on social media.